Edward R. Murrow: Criticism of McCarthyism

 See It Now focused on a number of controversial issues in the 1950s, but it is best remembered as the show that criticized McCarthyism and the Red Scare, contributing, if not leading, to the political downfall of Senator Joseph McCarthy.
 McCarthy had previously commended Murrow for his fairness in reporting.

 On June 15, 1953, Murrow hosted The Ford 50th Anniversary Show, broadcast simultaneously on NBC and CBS and seen by 60 million viewers.
 The broadcast closed with Murrow's commentary covering a variety of topics, including the danger of nuclear war against the backdrop of a mushroom cloud.
 Murrow also offered indirect criticism of McCarthyism, saying: "Nations have lost their freedom while preparing to defend it, and if we in this country confuse dissent with disloyalty, we deny the right to be wrong."
 Forty years after the broadcast, television critic Tom Shales recalled the broadcast as both "a landmark in television" and "a milestone in the cultural life of the '50s".

 On March 9, 1954, Murrow, Friendly, and their news team produced a half-hour See It Now special titled "A Report on Senator Joseph McCarthy".
-Murrow had considered making such a broadcast since See It Now debuted and was encouraged to by multiple colleagues including Bill Downs.
+Murrow had considered making such a broadcast since See It Now debuted, and was encouraged to do so by multiple colleagues, including Bill Downs.
 However, Friendly wanted to wait for the right time to do so.
 Murrow used excerpts from McCarthy's own speeches and proclamations to criticize the senator and point out episodes where he had contradicted himself.
 Murrow and Friendly paid for their own newspaper advertisement for the program; they were not allowed to use CBS's money for the publicity campaign or even use the CBS logo.

 The broadcast contributed to a nationwide backlash against McCarthy and is seen as a turning point in the history of television.
 It provoked tens of thousands of letters, telegrams, and phone calls to CBS headquarters, running 15 to 1 in favor.
 In a retrospective produced for Biography, Friendly noted how truck drivers pulled up to Murrow on the street in subsequent days and shouted "Good show, Ed."

 Murrow offered McCarthy the chance to respond to the criticism with a full half-hour on See It Now.
 McCarthy accepted the invitation and appeared on April 6, 1954.
 In his response, McCarthy rejected Murrow's criticism and accused him of being a communist sympathizer [McCarthy also accused Murrow of being a member of the Industrial Workers of the World which Murrow denied.].
 McCarthy also made an appeal to the public by attacking his detractors, stating:

 Ultimately, McCarthy's rebuttal served only to further decrease his already fading popularity.
-In the program following McCarthy's appearance, Murrow commented that the senator had "made no reference to any statements of fact that we made" and rebutted McCarthy's accusations against himself.
+In the program following McCarthy's appearance, Murrow commented that the senator had "made no reference to any statements of fact that we made".